+Section 23.6 describes some optional groupings that may be of interest for security considerations.

 23.2 PIX V3 Actor Options

 Options that may be selected for this Integration Profile are listed in the Table 23.2-1 along with the Actors to which they apply.
 Dependencies between options when applicable are specified in notes.